Off the Balance Sheet

 When I think about the resources that were widely available when I first started in this industry and compare it to today, it’s amazing.
 There are so many amazing people and amazing organizations doing amazing work to facilitate these conversations.

-If I may be so bold to add myself to this list, I’m excited about what Andy Baxley and I have built (along with Carl Richards as a guest) in our recent project: The Statement of Financial Purpose Course
+If I may be so bold to add myself to this list, I’m excited about what Andy Baxley and I have built (along with Carl Richards as a guest) in our recent project: Money and Meaning

 It’s a video-format (23 videos) course, along with an accompanying SoFP workbook, designed to equip advisors to have these Off the Balance Sheet Conversations in the specific form of helping clients create their own, unique Statement of Financial Purpose.
 (Use discount code CALCAP for 20% off any of the available options.)